• Skip to primary navigation

 Submission instructions

-All proposals are due at least 60 days in advance of their requested PESB board meeting.
+All proposals are due at least 90 days in advance of their requested PESB board meeting beginning with the November 2024 Board meeting.
 Due dates are firm and there is no guarantee a proposal will come forward at the requested board date.
 Additionally, PESB staff will not accept submissions without all required attachments or with sections left blank.

 All proposals should be submitted via email to EPPapproval@k12.wa.us as Microsoft Word documents.
 Find additional submission instructions in each form.